Glen Canyon Dam: Filling Lake Powell

 It took more than 17 years for Lake Powell to finally reach its full elevation of 3700 ft above sea level, which it crossed on June 22, 1980.
 One of the main reasons for this slow rise, in addition to the need to meet obligations to the Lower Basin, was the leakage of vast amounts of water into the porous Navajo Sandstone aquifer.
 Between 1963 and 1969, as much as 655000 acre feet leaked into the reservoir banks each year.
 Conversely, some of this "bank storage" flows back into the reservoir as springs and seeps when Lake Powell is low.
-Exactly how much of this water has potential to return to the reservoir, and how much "disappears" into the ground, is subject to debate.
+Exactly how much of this water has potential to return to the reservoir, and how much infiltrates into the ground, is subject to debate.

 The Bureau of Reclamation projected that once Lake Powell filled, the total bank storage would stabilize at approximately 6 e6acre feet, and henceforth would fluctuate depending on water levels in the reservoir.
 The actual loss was 13.4 e6acre feet, twice the initial prediction, but river flow data indicates that further leakage after 1980 has been negligible.
 According to a 2013 study by hydrologist Thomas Myers for the Glen Canyon Institute, the reservoir continues to lose about 380000 acre feet each year due to leakage.
 According to USBR data for water year 2015 (a year when Lake Powell did not experience a significant overall gain or loss in volume), Lake Powell lost a total of 368000 acre feet to evaporation and only 8000 acre feet to leakage.